masterhorn/docs/_docs/tutorials/Volumes.md

 ## Edit volume
 ---
-To edit volume you must click on it in side bar menu of volume you want to edit.
+To edit volume you must click on it in side-bar menu of volume you want to edit.

 ![](../../assets/img/Volumes/volume_page_8.png)